-Following the closure of GCM, all records will be kept for at least two years at the expense of GCM and in a form and location acceptable to the Commission, in accordance with 935 CMR 500.105(9)(g).
-Financial records shall be kept for a minimum of three years from the date of the filed tax return, in accordance with 830 CMR 62C.25.1(7) and 935 CMR 500.140(6)(e).
+Following the closure of GCM, all records will be kept for at least two years at the expense of GCM and in a form and location acceptable to the Commission, in accordance with 935 CMR 501.105(9)(g).
+Financial records shall be kept for a minimum of three years from the date of the filed tax return, in accordance with 830 CMR 62C.25.1(7).